 Taking responsibility earns you respect.
 From others and, most importantly, from yourself.
 It is a measure of your self-worth, of your sense of security, and of your strength of character.

-Practice is important.
-And it’s important for you to have the best training possible. , Shifu Raymond Ahles at Blue Dragon School of Martial Arts is ready and able to help you in learning self-discipline and any other skills you want in martial arts.
+This requires practice and mental discipline.
+A great way to develop responsibility is to get involved in martial arts training.
+Taking responsibility is important.
+And it’s important for you to have the best training possible.
+Shifu Raymond Ahles at Blue Dragon School of Martial Arts is ready and able to help you in learning to take responsibility and any other skills you want in martial arts.
 He will monitor your training and sparring and make suggestions when he sees some area in which you may be lacking.
 Contact him at 201-385-3130 today and get started or started again!